simulot/immich-go/readme.md

   * Collect an API key for each immich user.
 * **Basic knowledge of command line:** Immich-Go is a command-line tool, so you should be comfortable using a terminal.
 * Optional: install `exiftool` to get the date of capture from the photo's metadata.

+## Upgrading from the original `immich-go`

+This version is a complete rewrite of the original `immich-go` project.
+It is designed to be more efficient, more reliable, and easier to use.
+It is also more flexible, with more options and features.
+As consequence, the command line options have changed.
+Please refer to the documentation for the new options.

+The visible changes are:
+- Adoption of the linux convention for the command line options: use 2 dashes for long options.
+- Complete restructuration of the CLI logic:
+  - The `upload` command accepts 3 sub-commands: `from-google-photos`, `from-folder`, `from-immich`.
+This remove all ambiguity on the options.
+  - The new `archive` command takes advantage of this sub-command logic.
+It's possible to archive from a google photos takeout, a folder tree or an immich server.

+The upgrade process consists of installing the new version over the previous one.
+You can check the version of the installed `immich-go` by running `immich-go --version`.

 ## Installation